Lavik (village)

 The village of Lavik has historically been a farming community but it has more recently been developing into a transportation hub along the European route E39 highway, the main highway from Bergen to Trondheim.
-Lavik is the northern point of the Lavik—Oppedal ferry served by Fjord1 Nordvestlandske that crosses the Sognefjorden as part of the E39 highway.
+Lavik is the northern point of the Lavik—Oppedal ferry served by Fjord1 Nordvestlandske that crosses Sognefjorden as part of the E39 highway.
 This route is served by the MV Ampere, the world's first battery electric car ferry.
-There are several services in the small harbour area: a snack bar, a pizzeria, a hotel, and restaurant on the Sognefjorden.
+There are several services in the small harbour area: a snack bar, a pizzeria, a hotel, and a restaurant on Sognefjorden.
 There is also a supermarket, a bank, a service station, and several other shops in Lavik.

 History

 The village has been the site of the Lavik Church for centuries.
 The village was the administrative centre of the old Lavik Municipality from 1838 until 1861.
 In 1861, Lavik Municipality was merged with Brekke Municipality to form the new Lavik og Brekke Municipality.
 From 1861 until 1905, the village of Lavik was the administrative centre of that municipality as well.
 In 1905, Lavik og Brekke Municipality was divided into Lavik Municipality and Brekke Municipality once again.
 The village then continued to be the administrative centre of Lavik Municipality until 1964 when it was merged into the new Høyanger Municipality which had its administrative centre at the village of Høyanger.